sondelll/sondelll/README.md

 ## Starting off
 I did some C# through building small game-like stuff in Unity, I later expanded to C++ and Python.
-I'm currently getting familiar with NodeJS.
-I want to mess around with some PHP, but I can never seem to find the time.
+I'm currently building my first fullstack (MERN) webapp prototype.

 ## Currently working on:
+### Iteration 5 or higher:
-* Splinterr - A stacked monitoring solution for residential heating
+* Splinterr - A SCADA-like solution for a proprietary residential heating system
-* TimeVis - Data visualization from university schedules, made for use with API, testing with scraped data.
+* G2 Bygglauv - A webapp prototype for submitting building permits.
+(University course)

+### In early stages:
 * return false; - An entertainment project, https://linktr.ee/returnfalse/
+* StudEff - A tool for dealing with the everlasting struggle of keeping up to date with higher education studies.

 ## Contact
 Not that I see why it would be of interest, but I'm reachable through Discord,